DOdrums/PortfolioProjectTwo/README.md

 #### Header

 You will be greeted by a header, which shows a nice logo and the title of the website.
-The website disappears on scroll down and re-appears on scroll up:
+The header disappears on scroll down and re-appears on scroll up:

 ![Header](assets/images/header.png)